dshetty100/School_District_Analysis/README.md

 The analysis was performed using CSV files, schools_complete.csv, and students_complete.csv, which can be found in the Resources folder.
 The complete code for the analysis can be found here, http://github.com/dshetty100/School_District_Analysis

 ## Results
-The analysis shows that:
+The analysed data shows the following:

-How is the district summary affected?
+- How is the district summary affected?

 ![Figure1](/Images/District_Summary.PNG)